ThomasBIDAULT/azure-docs-powershell-azuread/azureadps-1.0/MSOnline/Get-MsolUser.md

 * FirstName.
 The user's first name.

 * ImmutableID.
-Only returned for federated users.
+Only returned for synchronized users.
 This is the ID that is required to be federated with Azure Active Directory.

 * isBlackBerryUser.
 Returns whether or not the user has a BlackBerry device.